saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 ```

-Finally at one last `it() `method to try login in with invalid user credentials, and verify that the error message shows up:
+Finally, add one last `it()` method to create a test that will login in with invalid user credentials, and verify that the error message shows up:

 ```